vpnhouse/tunnel/README.md

 ### Initial setup

-Provide an initial configuration using the simple configuration form:
+Set the password and the network subnet for VPN clients:

 <img src="https://media.nikonov.tech/initial-with-ssl2.png" style="width: 60%; max-width: 240px" alt="Peers" />

+Tick **I have a domain name** only if you have a domain, as well as a DNS record that points to *this* machine.

-You may also specify the domain name if you have one.
-We'll automatically issue the valid SSL certificate via LetsEncrypt.
+If you tick the **Issue SSL certificate** we will automatically obtain and renew the valid SSL certificate via LetsEncrypt.

-You will be redirected to the login form.
-Use your password and the `admin` as the user name to log into the peer management console.
+**Reverse proxy**: chose this option if you have the webserver configured on this machine, and you want to use it as a reverse proxy for the VPNHouse service.

 ### Add a VPN peer